makarovangelika/reddit-client-angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.\
 This project was deployed using Netlify [here](https://reddit-client-angular.netlify.app/).
 ## Features
 The starting page shows the popular posts of Reddit.
-There are also the search bar at the top and the menu with popular subreddits on the right.
+There are also the search bar at the top and the menu with popular subreddits on the right.\
+The search results are updating instantly as the users type in the search bar.

 ![The starting page of the project](src/assets/reddit-screenshot.png)